City-of-Helsinki/example-ui-profile/README.md

 variables but `window._env_` object.

 Note that running built application locally you need to generate also `public/env-config.js` file.
-It can be done with `yarn update-runtime-env`.
+It can be done with `pnpm update-runtime-env`.
 By default it's generated for development environment if no `NODE_ENV` is set.

 ### Config for Helsinki-tunnistus